johnbintz/jasmine-headless-webkit/index.md

 _Technically, `spec_dir` is in your asset path, too, but Jasmine's typical behavior of including `helpers` before `spec_dir` should give you all the include power you need for defining specs._

-In order for Sprockets support to work as intended, you should define your `src_paths` and `spec_paths` as such:
+In order for Sprockets support to work as intended, you should define your `src_files` and `spec_files` as such:

 {% highlight yaml %}
-src_paths:
+src_files:
   - "**/*.*"
-spec_paths:
+spec_files:
   - "**/*[Ss]pec.*"
 {% endhighlight %}